libreswitch/ops/docs/qos_cli.md

 `(config-if)# no apply qos schedule-profile`

 #### Description
-The **apply qos** command in the Ethernet or LAG interface configuration context will configure the given schedule profile just for that interface.
-It will override any schedule-profile applied in the global context.
+The `apply qos` command in the Ethernet or LAG interface configuration context configures the given schedule profile just for that interface.
+It overrides any schedule-profile applied in the global context.

 **This may cause the interface (or LAG) to shutdown briefly during the reconfiguration.**

 **NOTE:** The same name as the currently applied schedule-profile can be applied in the global context.
-This guarantees that the interface will always use this schedule-profile, even when the global context schedule-profile subsequently changes.
+This guarantees that the interface always uses this schedule-profile, even when the global context schedule-profile subsequently changes.

-For the schedule profile to be complete and ready to be applied, it must have configuration for each queue defined by the queue profile.
-All queues must use the same algorithm (such as DWRR, for example), except for the highest numbered queue, which may be 'strict'.
+For the schedule profile to be complete and ready to be applied, it must have a configuration for each queue defined by the queue profile.
+All queues must use the same algorithm (for examplem DWRR), except for the highest numbered queue, which may be "strict".

 An applied profile cannot be updated or deleted until it is no longer applied.

 ##### Strict schedule profile
-There is a special, pre-defined profile named 'strict'.
+There is a special, pre-defined profile named "strict".
 It is always present and unalterable.
-The strict profile will service all queues of an associated queue profile using strict priority scheduling.
+The strict profile services all queues of an associated queue profile using strict priority scheduling.

-The **no apply qos schedule-profile** command will clear a schedule profile override for a given interface and the interface will use the global schedule profile.
+The `no apply qos schedule-profile` command clears a schedule profile override for a given interface and the interface uses the global schedule profile.
 This is the only way to remove a schedule-profile override from the interface.

 #### Authority
 All configuration users.